payamparvizi/adaptive_optics_gym/README.md

 ### Gym
 The Gym library is a Python-based open-source framework designed by OpenAI to facilitate the development and comparison of reinforcement learning algorithms.
 The library offers a standardized Application Programming Interface (API) to enable communication between learning algorithms and environments ([Brockman et al. 2016](https://arxiv.org/abs/1606.01540)).

-OpenAI Gym is available on PyPI, so installation can be as easy as:
+OpenAI Gym is available on PyPI.
+In this work, we used the version of '0.23.1'
 ```
-pip install gym
+pip install gym==0.23.1
 ```

 ### Other dependencies